|Address||Corso Gaetano Scirea, 50, Turin, Italy|

 - Corner seats can be found at the stadium’s corners;

 - Curva Nord and Curva Sud seats located behind the goals.

 Although Allianz Stadium is one of the newest football grounds in Italy, the country has five stadiums which can accommodate a larger number of spectators.
 In 2014, Turin enjoyed a memorable moment when the ground of Juve hosted Europa League final.
 Sevilla beat Benfica on penalties and claimed another international title for Spain.

 Allianz Stadium usually sells out the tickets really fast.
 On average only 5% of the tickets are left unsold, even considering the fact that the team often plays against the underdogs.
-During the big games in Serie A and especially in Champion’s League, it’s easy to miss a chance to buy a ticket.
+During the big local games and especially European battles, it’s easy to miss a chance to buy a ticket.
 Luckily, I can recommend you StubHub.
 It is a great timesaving solution which can be extremely helpful whenever you want to buy tickets to Allianz Stadium in Turin.
 The prices are usually quite reasonable, although they are higher than at the traditional ticket offices.
 The best thing about this service is that you can always buy a ticket for any match and get a delivery abroad if needed.

 The other ways to purchase tickets to Allianz Stadium in Turin include: